ccwq/aria2-download-skill/README.md

 ## Manual install / create your own Skill

-1. Choose a location: `$CWD/.codex/skills`, `$REPO_ROOT/.codex/skills`, or `$CODEX_HOME/skills`
+1. Choose a location: `$CWD/.anthropic/skills`, `$REPO_ROOT/.anthropic/skills`, or `$ANTHROPIC_HOME/skills`
-2. Create a folder like `.../.codex/skills/my-skill/`
+2. Create a folder like `.../.anthropic/skills/my-skill/`
-3. Add `.../.codex/skills/my-skill/SKILL.md` with at least a YAML header containing `name` and `description`
+3. Add `.../.anthropic/skills/my-skill/SKILL.md` with at least a YAML header containing `name` and `description`
-4. Restart `codex`, then use `/skills` to confirm it is loaded
+4. Restart your Anthropic skills compatible tool, then use `/skills` to confirm it is loaded

 ## Triggering Skills (2 ways)

 - Explicit: mention the skill name (or type `$` to select)
-- Implicit: Codex may auto-enable a skill when your request matches the skill `description`
+- Implicit: Your Anthropic skills compatible tool may auto-enable a skill when your request matches the skill `description`

 ## Project layout

-- `SKILL.md`: Skill metadata + usage details for Codex
+- `SKILL.md`: Skill metadata + usage details
 - `scripts/download.py`: main entry to run `aria2c`
 - `assets/bin/**`: bundled `aria2c` binaries for Windows/Linux/macOS